In every manner of framing, there is a house.

 –Ali Liebegott, author of Cha-Ching!

 JANICE LEE is the author of KEROTAKIS (Dog Horn Press, 2010), Daughter (Jaded Ibis, 2011), Damnation (Penny-Ante Editions, 2013), Reconsolidation (Penny-Ante Editions, 2015), and most recently, The Sky Isn’t Blue (Civil Coping Mechanisms, 2016).
 She also has several chapbooks Red Trees, Fried Chicken Dinner (Parrot/Insert Press), The Other Worlds (Eohippus Labs), and The Transparent As Witness (Solar Luxuriance), a collaboration with Will Alexander.
-She is Editor of the #RECURRENT Novel Series, Assistant Editor at Fanzine, Executive Editor of Entropy, and CEO/Founder of POTG Design.
-She currently lives in Los Angeles and teaches at CalArts and Pitzer College.
+She is Editor/Publisher of the #RECURRENT Series at Civil Coping Mechanisms, Assistant Editor at Fanzine, and Founder/Executive Editor of Entropy.